David Pope (cartoonist): Awards and recognition

+Pope won the Walkley Award for cartoon of the year in 2015 ("He Drew First") and in 2022 ("Rollout de Vax").

-Pope has also won four Ranan Lurie Political Cartoon Awards from the United Nations Correspondents Association, and the 2012 Cartoonist of the Year by the Museum of Australian Democracy.
+Pope has also won four Ranan Lurie Political Cartoon Awards from the United Nations Correspondents Association, and the Cartoonist of the Year by the Museum of Australian Democracy in 2012 and 2022.

 In 2015, Pope drew a cartoon titled "He Drew First" in response to the Charlie Hebdo shooting, which quickly found 'viral' international fame.
 A signed print of this cartoon, was presented to Charlie Hebdo magazine by Australian Foreign Minister Julie Bishop as an official gift in April 2015.
 The cartoon has been described as "arguably one of the most viewed Australian cartoons ever produced", due to the internationally-relevant topic of the cartoon, and its rapid spread through social media.

 Personal life

 As of 2015, David Pope lives in Canberra with his partner.
 He has three children.